BioPhoton/ngRe/README.md

 On the other hand for those who prefer reactive code, it's not that easy.
 A lot of conveniences is missing, and beside the `async` pipe there is pretty much nothing there to take away the manual mapping to observables.
 Furthermore, an increasing number of packages start to be fully observable based.
 A very popular and widely used example is `ngRx`.
 It enables us to maintain global push-based state management based on observables.

-This creates even more interest and needs for reactive primitives like the `async` and other template syntax and decorators.
+This creates even more interest and for reactive primitives like the `async` and other template syntax and decorators.

 The goal would be to **give an overview** of the needs and a **suggested a set of extensions** to make it more convenient to **work in a reactive architecture**.